Live Music & Fitness around the Park

 Want to volunteer?
 We could definitely use your help!
 We will need people on the day of the event (and in the days leading up to the event) to help in a variety of tasks and functions including:

-If you are interested in being a volunteer, please fill out this form and you’ll be contacted.
-Volunteers who sign up before end of day on April 14 will receive a complimentary t-shirt.
+If you are interested in being a volunteer, please fill out this form and you’ll be contacted to sign up for specific tasks.
+Volunteers who sign up before end of day on April 1 will receive a complimentary t-shirt!